Bonnie May

 Bonnie May is a lost silent 1920 American comedy-drama film based on the 1916 novel by Louis Dodge.
 It was directed by Ida May Park and Joseph De Grasse and starred Bessie Love.
 It was produced by Andrew J. Callaghan Productions and distributed by Federated Film Exchanges of America, Inc.

 Plot

-An orphaned girl (Love) grows up in the theater.
+An orphaned girl grows up in the theater.
 She becomes smarter and stronger, and never loses her optimism.